 Data consistency also requires that the implementation team conducts validation and updating exercises.
 This is especially important because it is likely that the information might have been managed differently in the past.
 In any case, the designated team should strive to ensure data integrity, delivered through consistent processes, as you work closely with your MSP partner.

-A fully developed change management strategy is one of the most important considerations in an MSP roll out, and identifying all stakeholders affected by the program is an important first step.
-The most obvious are internal customers, but others (such as suppliers) should also be included in the plan.
-An effective implementation shouldn’t lead to the loss of critical talent suppliers, so make sure to invite input from all third parties.
+A fully developed change management strategy is one of the most important considerations in an MSP roll out.
+Identifying all MSP stakeholders affected by the program is an important first step.
+The most obvious are internal customers, but others (such as talent suppliers) should also be included in the plan.
+An effective implementation shouldn’t lead to the loss of critical talent suppliers, so make sure you invite input from all third parties.

-Your communications strategy should be in your change management strategy as well, which will likely require involvement from your marketing or internal communications department.
-What’s most important is helping the organization understand the benefits of the MSP program to ensure adoption, the process changes involved to avoid frustration, and the impact the new program will have on individual users.
+Include your communications strategy in your change management strategy as well.
+This will require involvement from your marketing or internal communications department.
+What’s most important is helping the organization understand the:

 User training is another important aspect of change management.
-Look to your MSP partner to deliver a variety of training options through web-based tools and/or on-site sessions.
+Look to your MSP partner to deliver a variety of MSP training options through primarily web-based tools.
+On-site sessions can also be offered when it is safe to do so.
 A commitment to regular training will help encourage user buy-in where the MSP program is not mandated in the organization, especially as new features and functions are rolled out incrementally.

-To ensure the MSP meets expectations, the implementation team will need to continuously monitor and measure performance.
-Some foundational metrics are typically included in every MSP program, including customer satisfaction, fill rate and the interview-to-hire ratio.
-Because some engagements are unique, there may be unique metrics, around supplier performance and talent retention, for example.
-At the outset, these metrics will help navigate the MSP down the right direction, you should carefully consider what to measure.
+To ensure your MSP meets expectations, the implementation team will need to continuously monitor and measure performance.
+Some foundational metrics are typically included in every MSP program.
+These include customer satisfaction, fill rate and the interview-to-hire ratio, among others.

 Typically, a clear picture of how well the program is operating will emerge three months after implementation.
 This is when the program is likely to be mature and sufficient data has been collected.
-Comparing the results against service level agreements (SLAs) provides the operational team with insights into what is working and what’s not.
+Comparing the results against service level agreements (SLAs) provides the operational team with insights into what is working and what needs to be adjusted.

-At this point, the MSP and the client decide on the changes needed to keep the program moving toward its goals.
+Your managed service provider will work with you to decide what changes are needed to keep the program moving toward its goals.
 Technology, how services are delivered, personnel and even program scope may all change as part of the efforts to meet SLAs and create value.

-As the MSP matures, expansion and improvements are often the next steps.
-This isn’t possible without the proper governance and escalation processes.
+As the MSP matures, expansion and improvements often follow.
+This won’t be possible without the proper governance and escalation processes in place.
 Your project team should work directly with your managed services provider to collaborate on training and communication, reviewing and processing invoices, assessing dashboards and reporting metrics, and establishing processes for business improvement.
-Every successful MSP should continuously seek innovative ways to capture additional savings, enhance access to talent, improve program visibility and compliance, and create value.

 - defining the reporting lines